 Proactive, effective, efficient and vigorous in the way we represent our clients

 While the statute of limitations may have run out, California’s Child Victims Act (AB 218) has created a unique “lookback window” so that victims of any age can file a claim regardless of how long ago the abuse happened.
-This lookback window will expire in January 2023 so it is crucial to contact an attorney to learn about how you can bring your claim today.
+This lookback window will expire on December 31, 2022, so it is crucial to contact an attorney to learn about how you can bring your claim today.

 If a priest, teacher, coach, troop leader, or any other adult in your life sexually abused you as a child, you should speak to an experienced sex abuse lawyer who has expertise in this area of law.
 Contacting a sex abuse lawyer will help ensure you protect your rights or your child’s rights.

 After experiencing the horrifying reality of abuse, you do not have to go through the complex legal process alone.
 A knowledgeable law firm will advise and guide you on what your rights are and how you can seek justice.
 Whether the abuse happened years ago or recently, you may be eligible to bring a claim.
 Determining the relevant statute of limitations that applies to your case is essential to helping you receive the compensation you may be entitled to.